Promo Codes Guide

 Forms

-Important Note: If a registration with a promo code is edited via a form, changing or removing the promo code, any discount assigned with the original promo code will not be removed; the planner will need to remove it on the admin side.
+> Important Note: If a registration with a promo code is edited via a form, changing or re moving the promo code means any discount assigned with the original promo code will not be removed.
+The planner will need to remove the discount on the admin side.

 Discounts Assigned via Forms